openfaas/docs/docs/deployment/kubernetes.md

 See also: [Training materials and eBooks](/tutorials/training)

-Once you're familiar with how the Community Edition works, you may want to explore going to production with: [OpenFaaS Pro](/openfaas-pro/introduction).
+Once you're familiar with how the Community Edition works, you may want to explore going to production with either [OpenFaaS Standard or OpenFaaS for Enterprises](/openfaas-pro/introduction).

 ### Options for local cluster clusters